Tiwari-249/Machine-Learning/README.md

 # Machine-Learning
-This repository contains my Machine Learning practice codes, exercises, and experiments.
+This repository contains my Machine Learning practice codes, notebooks, and notes.
+I use this repo to store all my ML experiments, assignments, and end-to-end workflows while learning ML step-by-step.